Information for Candidates

 • $100.00 for City Council, Regional Council or School Board Trustee

-• All nominations are to be filed at the Office of the City Clerk at Niagara Falls City Hall, 4310 Queen Street.
+• Location: File your nomination at the Office of the City Clerk at Niagara Falls City Hall, 4310 Queen Street.

 If you decide you no longer wish to run you must: